-Operator must meet the requirements listed in subsection 3.4 of this procedure.
+Operator must meet the requirements listed in subsection 3.9 of this procedure.

-The Operator must not engage in any practice or activity that diverts his/her attention while actually engaged in operating the crane/derrick.
+The Operator must not participate in any practice or activity that diverts his/her attention while actually engaged in operating the crane/derrick.

 The Operator must not leave the controls while the load is suspended.